 IT/Admin for Data Science

-Welcome to the section of the book I wish I didn’t need to write – the section where you’ll learn about the basics of doing IT/Admin tasks yourself.
+Welcome to the part of the book I wish I didn’t need to write – the part where you’ll learn about the basics of doing IT/Admin tasks yourself.

 As a data scientist, you want to share a development environment with other data professionals or publish a data science project to non-technical stakeholders.
 That sharing requires a centralized server, and someone needs to administer that server.

-In my experience, data scientists are at their best when paird with a professional IT/Admin who administers the servers.
-But that partnership often isn’t achievable.
+In my experience, data scientists are at their best when paired with a professional IT/Admin who administers the servers.
+But, that partnership often isn’t achievable.

 You might work at a small organization that lacks dedicated IT/Admins.
 Or maybe you’re a student or hobbyist trying to cheaply DIY an environment.
-It’s possible you work at a sophisticated organization with professional IT/Admins, but they, unfortunately, lack the time, interest, or expertise necessary to be helpful.
+You may work at a sophisticated organization with professional IT/Admins, but they, unfortunately, lack the time, interest, or expertise necessary to be helpful.

 Sometimes, you have to be your own IT/Admin to be able to take your work to production at all.
-It’s fair to say that many – if not most – data scientists will find themselves responsible for administering the servers where their work runs at some point in their career.
+It’s fair to say that many – if not most – data scientists will be responsible for administering the servers where their work runs at some point in their careers.
 And that’s a scary place to be.

 Administering a server as a novice is like suddenly stepping into an 18-wheel tractor-trailer when you’ve never driven anything other than a cute Honda Civic.1 You’re leaping from managing a personal device to wrangling a professional-scale work machine without the training to match.

-Even with the many online resources available as support, the number of topics and the depth of each can be completely overwhelming.
-And being a bad IT/Admin can lead to security vulnerabilities, system instability, and general annoyance.
+Even with the many online resources available as support, the number of topics and the depth of each can be overwhelming.
+And being a lousy IT/Admin can lead to security vulnerabilities, system instability, and general annoyance.

 Getting and running a server

-Many data science tasks require a server and a variety of supporting tools like networking and storage.
+Many data science tasks require a server and supporting tools like networking and storage.
 These days, the most common way to set up a data science environment is to rent a server from a cloud provider.
-That’s why Chapter 7 is an introduction to what the cloud is and how you might want to use it for data science purposes.
+That’s why Chapter 7 introduces the cloud and how you might want to use it for data science purposes.

 Unlike your phone or personal computer, you’ll never touch this cloud server you’ve rented.
 Instead, you’ll administer the server via a virtual interface from your computer.
 Moreover, servers generally don’t even have the kind of point-and-click interface you’re familiar with from your personal devices.